reach-sh/reach-lang/docs/src/trouble/index.md

 ![No memory](./terminal-no-memory.png)

-Then that is `docker` requesting for more memory space to function properly.
+Then that means `docker` needs more memory to function properly.

 Please follow the next steps to fix the problem:

-* Open your docker home page
+* Open your Docker home page

 ![docker home page](./docker-home-page.png)